Confusion over Klarna direct debits after shoppers miss out on new Xbox pre-orders

 Unlike with Klarna's buy-now-pay-later products, with financing there can sometimes be an associated interest rate, but it depends on the product and retailer, and in this case the financing offered was at 0% interest.
 Crucially, you'll also undergo a hard credit check – one which is recorded on your file and is visible to other lenders – before you can take out a credit agreement.

 What will happen if my Xbox order didn't go through?

-- If you've been told you've had a direct debit set up, Klarna says you'll either receive the Xbox bundle or the direct debit will be cancelled.
+If you've been told you've had a direct debit set up, Klarna says you'll either receive the Xbox bundle or the direct debit will be cancelled.
 Klarna insists no one will be left paying for a product they didn't receive.
-(It also now says that no one has actually had a direct debit set up yet, though it originally told us otherwise.)

-- You'll have undergone a hard credit check if you made a Klarna application – but if you don't get your Xbox, you can contact Klarna and ask for it to be removed from your file.
-Klarna says that when it receives applications for its financing products, it performs a hard credit check – which is visible to other lenders on your file.
+This is because Klarna performs a hard credit check when it receives applications for its financing products – which is visible to other lenders on your file.
 (For more on what this can mean, see our Credit Scores guide.)

 What does Klarna say?

 A statement from Klarna's UK lead Alex Marsh, posted on its website, says: "We recognise this has been a frustrating experience for many of our consumers.
 Please rest assured that we are working hard with our retailers and we are extremely sorry for any inconvenience or distress this may have caused.
 If any of our customers are concerned, we encourage them to please contact our customer service teams."